 Like any kind of investment, online trading does, of course, come with risk.
 While there are those who profit greatly, there are of course those who make losses.
 The secret is to be patient and start to understand how the market operates – that way you are able to make well-informed speculations, quickly if necessary.

-First time traders should start small, and never bet more than they can afford to lose.
+First-time traders should start small, and never bet more than they can afford to lose.
 If in doubt, it’s worth seeking advice from an independent financial advisor before getting started.
 With the right information and a small amount of capital, anyone is able to try their hand at online trading.
-The takeaway for any beginner to start small, and look to grow gradually.
+The takeaway for any beginner is to start small and look to grow gradually.